Palkovsky/me/content/posts/2025/ebpf-lsm-synchronous-execution-prevention.md

 eBPF programs (kernel helper functions being an exception) can not work on kernel-owned pointers directly.
 Considering the stack limit of 512 bytes and filesystem path limit being 4096 bytes, the [`BPF_MAP_TYPE_PERCPU_ARRAY`](https://docs.kernel.org/bpf/map_array.html) is a good candidate for storing the path eBPF side.

-Walking the [`struct dentry`](https://github.com/torvalds/linux/blob/56019d4ff8dd5ef16915c2605988c4022a46019c/include/linux/dcache.h#L92) linked list in eBPF and converting it to a string is a post material on its own.
+Walking the [`struct dentry`](https://github.com/torvalds/linux/blob/56019d4ff8dd5ef16915c2605988c4022a46019c/include/linux/dcache.h#L92) linked list in eBPF and converting it to a string is post-worthy material on its own.
 So... to keep this LSM-focused I'll use a pre-existing functionality "borrowed" from the [tracee](https://github.com/aquasecurity/tracee/tree/main) project ❤️.
 The function I'm interested in is [`get_path_str`](https://github.com/aquasecurity/tracee/blob/0c57dbe2fc4480798841b6ddf80b4ad707dc4755/pkg/ebpf/c/common/filesystem.h#L281).
 It converts a [`struct path`](https://github.com/torvalds/linux/blob/56019d4ff8dd5ef16915c2605988c4022a46019c/include/linux/path.h#L8) into an eBPF-owned (held in a per-cpu array) `void*` pointer.